badbatch/cachemap/README.md

 ## Compilation

-A couple of notes on compilation.
-Firstly, the `WEB_ENV` environment variable must be set to `'true'` when you compile your browser bundle in order to exclude Redis from the build.
-Secondly, the worker cachemap is currently only set up to be built with Webpack's worker-loader via blob URL.
+The `WEB_ENV` environment variable must be set to `'true'` when you compile your browser bundle in order to exclude Redis from the build.

 ## Documentation